aliabyar1998/airline-passenger-satisfaction-prediction/README.md

 A Machine Learning classification project to predict airline passenger satisfaction based on passenger demographics, flight information, travel details, and service experience.

-The goal of this project is to develop machine learning models that classify passengers into:
+The objective of this project is to develop machine learning models that classify passengers into:

 * **Satisfied**
 * **Neutral or Dissatisfied**

-and analyze the key factors that influence airline customer satisfaction.
+and identify the key factors that influence airline customer satisfaction.

 ---

 # 📌 Project Overview

-Customer satisfaction is a critical factor in the airline industry.
-By applying machine learning techniques to passenger data, airlines can better understand customer behavior and improve service quality.
+Customer satisfaction is one of the most important factors in the airline industry.
+By analyzing passenger data and applying machine learning techniques, airlines can better understand customer behavior and improve service quality.

-This project includes:
+This project covers the complete machine learning workflow:

 * Exploratory Data Analysis (EDA)
 * Data Cleaning